nfriend/website-3.0/_drafts/2018-11-16-pdf-gotchas-with-headless-chrome.md

 ---

 Disclaimer: my PDF generator was written in .NET Core, so I actually used a library called [Puppeteer Sharp](https://www.puppeteersharp.com/) which aims to replicate the API of the official [Puppeteer library](https://pptr.dev/) (which runs on Node).
-Some of the examples above might be slightly off since I translated them from C♯ into JavaScript.
+Some of the code examples above might be slightly off since I translated them from C♯ into JavaScript.

 ---